a-rahane/a-rahane/README.md

-# 👋 Hi there, I’m Aadita Rahane
+# 👋 Hey there, I’m Aadita Rahane

 Currently studying Computer Engineering at NMIMS MPSTME, graduating in 2026.